MiRe-CZ/gpsF3XTracker-Pylon-for-Ethos/README.md

 <a name="GeneralDescription"></a>
 ## 1. General Description
-GPS F3X Tracker Pylon-racing for Ethos is the LUA application for FrSky transmitters with Ethos operating system.
-It supports training of pylon racing events (FAI F3D, F3E, F3R, F3T, some other national classes, e.g. EF1, E2K, ...).
-Whole competition event is supported, beginning with start initiated by the Start race switch and counting and time measuring of preconfigured number of legs.
+GPS F3X Tracker Pylon-racing for Ethos is the LUA application for FrSky and Kavan transmitters with Ethos operating system.
+It supports training of pylon racing events (FAI F3D, F3E, F3R, F3T, some other national classes, e.g. EF1, E2K, ...) on the standard 3 pylon courses but also on simple 2 pylon ones.
+Whole competition event is supported, beginning with start initiated by the Start race switch or by crossing over the start/finish line and counting and time measuring of preconfigured number of legs.
 Via a GPS sensor the turn lines are identified and an acoustic signal is given while crossing them.
 A supported GPS sensor must be placed in the model and connected and configured to telemetry subsystem.

 The application is based on the GPS F3X(F3F/F3B) Tracker for Ethos.
 Its code is published under the MIT License.